The Mackie Foundation

 - Demonstration of need for capital investment

-- Evidence of organizational sustainability beyond the capital grant
+- Evidence of organisational sustainability beyond the capital grant

 Key Takeaways for Grant Writers